hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 #### Prepare the hardware
 First ensuring that power switch is off where the Pi's power block plugs in,
-- plug in the Pi to its power cable
+- plug in the Pi's power cable into the Pi
-- plug the Pi into a screen with the HDMI cable (sophisticated uses had do it with SSH or VNS
+- plug the Pi into a screen with the HDMI cable (sophisticated users may choose do it with `SSH` or `VNC` or `RaspberryPi Connect`)
-- plug in the USB3 hubs into the USB3 slots in the Pi 5
+- plug in the USB3 hub(s) into the USB3 slots in the Pi
 - ensure the external USB3 disks are powered off then plug them into the USB3 hubs

+That's the hardware prepared and plugged in.

-In the outline below, we'll assume only 4 USB3 disks, you can add more if you like.
+In the outline below, we'll assume only 2 USB3 disks.
+You can add more as you need, just keep an eye on your disk naming and folder structures in line with the model above.

 #### Install Raspberry Pi OS with `autologin`
 Use the Raspberry Pi Imager to put the full 64 bit image to an SD card in the usual way.